FMMT666/SiSeLi/doc/slReadme.txt

       by the message that gets print out on the console.

     - Create a handle by mounting a port.
 A handle can be regarded as a reference number of an interface.
-By default, SiSeLi supports up to 8 interfaces.
+SiSeLi supports an unlimited amount of interfaces.

-        ret = slMount(1)
+        port1 = slMount()

+      NOTICE:
+        As of V0.7 (04/2014), slMount() does not require an argument (handle) any more.
+        Just call it and it will return the handle.
+        For compatibility reasons you still can call it with a parameter, but this is not recommended.

-      Remember that number.
+      Remember that number in "port1".
 From now on, every function call of the SiSeLi DLL wrapper functions require this number as an argument.
-      Calling "slMount(n)" is once required before doing anything else.
+      Calling "slMount()" is once required before doing anything else.
 It internally creates all necessary objects an dependencies.

+      If everything went fine, a number >0 is returned.
-      Valid handles are n=1..8.
-If the mount succeeded, "slMount()" returns "1".
-In case of an error, "0" is returned.
+      In case of an error, 0 is returned.

     - Check if a serial port is available (COM x):

-        ret = slCheck(1,5)
+        ret = slCheck(port1,5)

       The first number is the handle, the second one specifies the number of the COM port.
       If COM5 is availabe and free, the function returns "1", otherwise "0" is returned.

     - Set COMM parameters:

-        ret = slConfig(1,19200,8,0,1)
+        ret = slConfig(port1,19200,8,0,1)

-      On handle "1" (first arg), use "19200" baud, "8" data bits, "0" no parity and "1" stop bit.
+      On handle "port1" (first arg), use "19200" baud, "8" data bits, "0" no parity and "1" stop bit.
 If everything went right, "1" is returned, "0" otherwise.
       Notice that there is no COM port argument!

     - Open port:

-        ret = slOpen(1,5)
+        ret = slOpen(port1,5)

-      On handle "1", open "COM5".
+      On handle "port1", open "COM5".
 If successful, guess what, a "1" is returned ("0" on error).
       From now on, your serial interface is ready to send and receive data.

     - Sending a byte/character:

-        ret = slSendByte(1,65)
+        ret = slSendByte(port1,65)
-        ret = slSendByte(1,ascii('A'))
+        ret = slSendByte(port1,ascii('A'))

-      On handle "1", both functions send an "A" out to the port ("ascii('A')" returns 65 too).
+      On handle "port1", both functions send an "A" out to the port ("ascii('A')" returns 65 too).
       Notice that this function is not limited to ASCII characters.
 Every value 0..255 is supported.
       As from here on, I skip commenting the value of the return arguments...
       I guess you got the clue ;)

-    - Sending an array (2D):
+    - Sending an array (1D/2D):

-        ret = slSendArray(1,a(1,:),size(a,2));
+        ret = slSendArray(port1,a,length(a));
-        ret = slSendArray(1,a(:,1),size(a,1));
+        ret = slSendArray(port1,a',length(a));
-        ret = slSendArray(1,a,length(a));
+        ret = slSendArray(port1,a(1,:),size(a,2));
-        ret = slSendArray(1,a',length(a));
+        ret = slSendArray(port1,a(:,1),size(a,1));

       Assuming that "a" is an integer array of size(n,m), it can be sent as written above.
-      First argument "1" is the handle, the second "a" an array (even an array of size [1,1]), the third and last one is the size of the array.
+      First argument "port1" is the handle, the second "a" an array (even an array of size [1,1]), the third and last one is the size of the array.

-      NOTICE: It is extremly important that the given size DOES NOT EXCEED the length of the array (smaller values are OK).
+      NOTICE: It is extremely important that the given size DOES NOT EXCEED the length of the array (smaller values are OK).
 Otherwise memory exceptions will occur.

     - Checking bytes in the (receiving) buffer:

-        bytes = slCount(1)
+        bytes = slCount(port1)

       This function returns the number of bytes available in the receive buffer.
       Internally, a thread receives and stores all incoming data bytes.
 If you (or Scilab)